Nonparametrically consistent depth-based classifiers: Introduction

-Recently, \cite{Li:2010vy} proposed the ``Depth vs Depth" (DD) classifiers that extend the max-depth ones by constructing appropriate polynomial separating curves in the DD-plot, that is, in the scatter plot of the points $(D_0\n(\Xb_i),D_1\n(\Xb_i))$, $i=1,\ldots,n$, where $D_j\n(\Xb_i)$ refers to the depth of~$\Xb_i$ with respect to the data points coming from Population~$j$.
-Those separating curves are chosen to minimize the empirical misclassification rate on the training sample and their polynomial degree~$m$ is chosen through cross-validation. \cite{Lange12} defined modified DD-classifiers that are computationally efficient and apply in higher dimensions (up to~$d=20$).
-Other depth-based classifiers were proposed in \cite{Jornsten:2004fv}, \cite{Ghosh:2005ts}, and \cite{Cui:2008jg}.
+Recently, Li, Cuesta-Albertos and Liu \cite{Lietal2012} proposed the ``Depth vs Depth'' (DD) classifiers that extend the max-depth ones by constructing appropriate polynomial separating curves in the DD-plot, that is, in the scatter plot of the points $(D_0^{(n)}(\Xb_i),D_1^{(n)}(\Xb_i))$, $i=1,\ldots,n$, where $D_j^{(n)}(\Xb_i)$ refers to the depth of $\Xb_i$ with respect to the data points coming from Population $j$.
+Those separating curves are chosen to minimize the empirical misclassification rate on the training sample and their polynomial degree $m$ is chosen through cross-validation.
+Lange, Mosler and Mozharovskyi \cite{Lange12} defined modified DD-classifiers that are computationally efficient and apply in higher dimensions (up to $d=20$).
+Other depth-based classifiers were proposed in J{\"o}rnsten \cite{Jornsten:2004fv}, Ghosh and Chaudhuri \cite{Ghosh:2005ts} and Cui, Lin and Yang \cite{Cui:2008jg}.